 The two most vital holidays of our tribe is Samson Occom Day (July 14th) and Eeyawquittoowauconnuck Day (Brothertown day, November 7th) the day Occom recorded in his journal as the date of the formal founding of our “body politick”.

 A few links to read in celebration of our great ancestor whom we owe so much to…

 - The Resolution copy passed by the Tribal Council establishing July 14th as “Samson Occom Day”

 - The Forgotten Episode: Samson Occom – YouTube

-- Download your own copy of the 1899 original printing of “Samson Occom and the Christian Indians of New England” – no copyright infringement of the original book published 12 years ago by William DeLoss Love…
+- Every one should consider Downloading your own copy of the 1899 original printing of “Samson Occom and the Christian Indians of New England“ (no copyright infringement of the original book published which was published 124 years ago by William DeLoss Love in 1899.)

 - View and read: Samson Occom, journal, 1743 December 6 to 1748 November 29 (professionally transcribed) (Abstract: Occom records his travels from 6 December 1743 to 29 November 1748.) from Dartmouth College – Occom Circle.)

 - Some videos on each of our parent tribes we all decend from:

 - The Mohegan People: History, Culture & Affiliations